BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 THE PARENT AND/OR GUARDIAN/TEACHER PARTNERSHIP

-Parents and/or guardians are a child’s first teachers, and we encourage that relationship to continue throughout the school years.
-By emphasizing the importance of education, parents and/or guardians can guide their children to become effective learners.
-Children need to hear from parents and/or guardians that school is a place where important things happen, a place worthy of their respect for the opportunities it offers them.
-Parents and/or guardians can express this message by showing interest in what the children are learning, how they are doing, and how they spend their school days.
+Parents are a child’s first teachers, and we encourage that relationship to continue throughout the school years.
+By emphasizing the importance of education, parents can guide their children to become effective learners.
+Children need to hear from parents that school is a place where important things happen, a place worthy of their respect for the opportunities it offers them.
+Parents can express this message by showing interest in what the children are learning, how they are doing, and how they spend their school days.

-Non-custodial and co-custodial parents and/or guardians are assumed to have equal rights to student information and access unless a court order stating otherwise is provided to the school administration.
+Non-custodial and co-custodial parents are assumed to have equal rights to student information and access unless a court order stating otherwise is provided to the school administration.

-Parental and/or guardian concerns about academic or other matters should first be brought to the attention of a student’s teacher.
-If a problem is not resolved by discussion with the teacher, the parent and/or guardian should bring the matter to the attention of school administration, and if necessary, to the superintendent or to the School Board.
+Parental concerns about academic or other matters should first be brought to the attention of a student’s teacher.
+If a problem is not resolved by discussion with the teacher, the parent should bring the matter to the attention of school administration, and if necessary, to the superintendent.

 When contacting a teacher by email, you should expect a 48-hour window for response during the school week.
 If you have an immediate need, please contact the school office.

-Parents and/or guardians have the right to review their child’s complete school record.
-As the principal or his/her designee must be present during the review, the parent and/or guardian must make an appointment in advance.
-If parents and/or guardians object to material contained in the record, they may request that the objectionable material be reviewed with the appropriate personnel.
-If the objection is overruled, the material will remain in the record, and the parents and/or guardians may place a written statement in the file explaining their objection.
+Parents have the right to review their child’s complete school record.
+As the principal or his/her designee must be present during the review, the parent must make an appointment in advance.
+If parents object to material contained in the record, they may request that the objectionable material be reviewed with the appropriate personnel.
+If the objection is overruled, the material will remain in the record, and the parent may place a written statement in the file explaining their objection.

-Aside from parental and/or guardian and professional access within the school, student records are confidential in accordance with state and federal law (FERPA), and District policy (JRB).
+Aside from parental and professional access within the school, student records are confidential in accordance with state and federal law (FERPA), and District policy (JRB).
 See Appendix C for details.

 It is important for the school to have accurate student records.
 Please report any changes of address promptly during the school year to maintain effective emergency contact and good communication with teachers and staff.
 If a child is leaving the school district, please inform the school as early as possible to ensure a smooth transition of your child’s records, and to ease our planning for staff needs.

-Students in grades three, four, and five participate in the annual Smarter Balanced assessment.
-SBAC is administered in the spring of the year to test those skills learned up through the prior school year in reading and mathematics.
-The SBAC assessment is designed to measure student performance on grade level standards as determined by the Common Core State Standards.
+Students in grades three, four, and five participate in the annual Statewide Assessment System (SAS), formerly SBAC.
+SAS is administered in the spring of the school year.
+The assessments are designed to measure student performance on grade level standards as determined by the Common Core State Standards in mathematics and literacy.
+Fifth grade students also complete a science module of SAS.

 The standardized assessments are only one measure of a student’s performance.
-We encourage parents and/or guardians to consider all assessment information, including the information provided in parents and/or guardians conferences to get a broader picture of student progress.
+We encourage parents to consider all assessment information, including the information provided in parent conferences to get a broader picture of student progress.

 Rays of Sunshine

-The school publishes weekly “Rays of Sunshine'' on Fridays, notifying parents and/or guardians of recent and upcoming events and other school news.
+The school publishes weekly “Rays of Sunshine'' on Fridays, notifying parents of recent and upcoming events and other school news.
 The Rays of Sunshine are distributed via e-mail (or on request, sent home with students).
 Rays of Sunshine are also posted weekly to the Ray School web site (www.rayschool.org).
-Sometimes paperwork requiring a parental and/or guardian signature or other response is included.
-Please return required information as promptly as possible.

-The Ray School website is a comprehensive resource for Parents and/or guardians, staff, and the community.
-The website contains a wide variety of information about the school.
+The Ray School website is a comprehensive resource for parents, staff, and the community.
+The website contains a wide variety of materials, describing the school, the classrooms and their programs.
+We encourage parents to access the website for school information and calendars.

 Parent and/or Guardian Involvement

-To minimize disruption during the teaching time calls from a parent and/or guardian will not be put through to a teacher’s classroom.
-The office staff will take a message.
+To minimize disruption during the morning teaching time, calls from parents will not be put through to a teacher’s classroom before 12:15.
+Before that time, the office staff will take a message.
 Avoid calling the school with a message for your child unless absolutely necessary.
-In the event of an emergency, call the school office (643-6655).
+In the event of an emergency, call the school office (643-6655) to leave a message or to speak directly with your child.
+However, please make after-school plans in advance.

 With permission of the teacher, a child may use the telephone in the classroom for school-related matters.
 Use of cell phones is not allowed during the school day.